-This worm attempts to spread via the Facebook social interaction website.
+This worm attempts to spread via the Facebook social networking website.

 Upon execution, the malware will check itself to determine if it is running as "c:\windows\bolivari19.exe".
 If it is not, it will drop a copy of itself named as bolivari19.exe and will execute the file.